ianido/ConfigServer/README.md

 # CONFIG SERVER A CENTRALIZED AND DISTRIBUTED WAY TO STORE YOUR APP CONFIGS #

 Configuration never has been so easy.
+(I know, I know, everybody make this highlight lastly)

 ### What is this about? ###